 — Christian (@ChristianR_Vill) March 3, 2019

 AJ Brown, Ole Miss: I recently made a tweet that stirred a little controversy, where I called AJ Brown overrated, and I wanted to offer some clarification.
 I have seen him often listed as people’s WR1, a top-5 WR, and a first round pick, and I don’t think he is a first round caliber player.
 What he does, he does well.
 He catches really well and he’s great after the catch.
 Before the catch, I would have liked to see someone who was a little more dynamic throughout his routes.
-I just didn’t see *enough* there to warrant a round 1 grade, and his projection is difficult due to playing in Ole Miss’s abysmal offense.
-If he goes Day 2, anywhere after the top 40 or so selections, sure go for it.
+I just didn’t see *enough* there to warrant a round 1 grade from me, and his projection is difficult due to playing in Ole Miss’s abysmal offense.
+If he goes Day 2, anywhere around the top 40 or so selections, sure go for it.
 He can be a top WR2 compliment to an NFL team.
-But as a WR1 and top option as a first round pick, his tape doesn’t back that up nor does it suggest he’s the #1 receiver at Ole Miss.
-That is apparently a hot take.
+But as a WR1 and top option as a first round pick, his tape doesn’t back that up nor does it suggest he’s the top receiving option from Ole Miss.
+That is all.

 Riley Ridley, Georgia: I’m lower than the consensus on Ridley and that’s not because of the production hell I see on Twitter.
 Just not in love with his game enough to say he’s a top 5 WR in this class, like a lot of folks have him as.
 He’s a Z receiver and a superb route-runner, but to project him as a top NFL target with WR1 ability is too far out for me.